Alv3s/Thing.Core/README.md

   - TaskScheduler: In order to schedule tasks, we will need to provide and implementation on how we can schedule tasks to run later.
 Thing.Core already has a built-in implementation for this, allowing us to tell it to run a function after a few seconds or each few seconds.
   - LoggerManager: The logger manager allow us to send logs to whatever we want.
 It's a good feature that allow us to keep track (and maybe even debug) on what is happening on our device.
 LoggerManager can be used for us to log things over Serial or any other protocol such as MQTT or CoAP.
   - WiFi: In order for our Thing being truly part of the IoT, it should communicate over WiFi.
 We should provide Thing.Core on How to do such Thing.
+  - FileSystem: This allows Thing.Core to store and read data.

 ## Why should I use it?
-Although Thing.Core is something new and may be probably missing a few features, it allow us to easily program stuff.
+Although Thing.Core is something new and may miss a few features, it allow us to easily program stuff.
 A few things Thing.Core can do are:
   - You can program with a single line to toggle a led every time you press a button:
   ```cpp
   Manager.OnActivating(button).Toggle(led);